-Shortage of Mining Workers
+Shortage of Mining Workers in Australia

 A shift is occurring in the WA mining sector.
 The lucratively high salaries that once drew in scores of applications is no longer enough to attract our newest generations of workers.
 In past years, roughly 300 mining engineering students graduated from universities across the country, but that number is expected to plummet to a disquieting 50 graduates in the near future.